DailyDAC

 • If Ray owns RayCo and RayCo owes Ray $10 million, that $10 million simply doesn’t count when calculating whether RayCo can elect subchapter V treatment because Ray is both an insider and affiliate of RayCo.

-• If Ray has given a personal guaranty to a third party who has loaned money to his daughter’s startup and that loan is not in default, then the amount Ray might one day owe to that third party doesn’t count in determining whether Ray is eligible to elect subchapter V13 because that debt is contingent:14and
+• If Ray has given a personal guaranty to a third party who has lent money to Ray’s daughter’s startup and that loan is not in default, then the amount Ray might one day owe to that third party doesn’t count in determining whether Ray is eligible to elect subchapter V because that debt is contingent.15

 • Suppose Ray sued a third party and hired a contingency fee attorney to represent him.
 In that case, the debt Ray owes his attorney doesn’t count in determining whether Ray is eligible to elect subchapter V treatment because it is and will remain unliquidated unless and until the lawsuit is resolved.